developmentseed/eoAPI/docs/src/services.md

-eoAPI combines several state-of-the-art projects to create a full Earth Observation API.
-Each service can be used and deployed independently but eoAPI creates the interconnections between each service:
+eoAPI combines several state-of-the-art projects to create an entire Earth Observation API.
+Each service can be used and deployed independently, but eoAPI creates the interconnections between each service:

 - pgSTAC database https://github.com/stac-utils/pgstac
 - STAC API built on top of https://github.com/stac-utils/stac-fastapi